 Bodies and necks were mahogany, whilst the fretboard was rosewood; the Epiphone solid-body range could be directly correlated to the Gibson SG range sharing many features; hardware, pickup configurations, body and neck woods, construction and controls.
 They were all made side by side, so this is not surprising.
 The Crestwood Custom corresponds to the SG Standard in terms of build, pickup configuration (although the Epiphone uses smaller humbuckers) and ornamentation - despite the fact that this model precedes the SG Standard by two years.
 The Crestwood did have some interesting features of it's own - naturally the mini humbuckers were used in several Epiphone models, but the clear plexiglass scratchplate of early examples is quite unique and a very distinctive feature.

 60s Epiphones were not regarded as second class Gibsons, demonstrated by the fact that the Crestwood Custom actually costs more than the SG Standard, $340 vs $305 (1/10/66 pricing).
 It also sold less in its entire run than the Gibson sold year by year.
 In total 1349 Crestwood / Crestwood Custom's were shipped over ten years.

 Most 1960s Epiphone solid guitars used the same body shape - double cutaway, and initially symmetrical.
-In 1963 the entire series was redesigned; the overal body dimensions didn't change, however the lower cutaway was shortened slightly, and the old two-sided headstock changed to a single sided 'batwing' style.
+In 1963 the entire series was redesigned; the overall body dimensions didn't change, however the lower cutaway was shortened slightly, and the old two-sided headstock changed to a single sided 'batwing' style.
 The Crestwood got a very new scratchplate design - white (or tortoiseshell on White guitars) replacing the old clear plexiglass version, and with the controls mounted into them, rather than directly into the guitar's body.
 The three-way pickup selector switch was relocated to the far end of the guitar.
 Around this time a similar model with the same second Crestwood body style, and an additional pickup, the Crestwood Deluxe was added to the line, shipping through to 1969.

 1961 'guitars, basses, amplifiers' catalogue